Son (novel): Between

 In Between, Claire is rescued from the beach on which the supply boat shipwrecked.
-She is taken in by a midwife, Alys, while she tries to regain her memory, as she has suffered from temporary amnesia after the wreck.
+She is taken in by a midwife, Alys, while she tries to regain her memory, since she has suffered from temporary amnesia after the wreck.
 Once her memories return, Lame Einar is a man who trains her to be able to escape the village they are in.
 She is forced to climb a steep cliff up out of the valley.
-Then, she meets an evil entity, Trademaster, which offers to take her to her son if she trades her youth.
+Lame Einar tried climbing out of the village and lost his legs due to an evil entity Claire must meet, Trademaster, which offers to take her to her son if she trades her youth.
 Claire agrees and is turned into an old woman, and her son, Gabriel "Gabe", is located.

 Beyond

 In Beyond, Gabe is now a young man with the power to see into other people's minds for a split second, "veering."
 Gabe is also curious about his old home and his real mother.

 Meanwhile, Jonas notices Claire, finds out that she is the mother of Gabe, and convinces Gabe that Claire is his mother, aged by the evil Trademaster.

 Gabe is then told that the Trademaster must be killed.
 He meets the Trademaster, veers into its body, and understands that the Trademaster is dying from starvation because he feeds off his victims' suffering.
 Gabe then tells the Trademaster of all the people that he has tried to destroy and how they are living happily again.
 That destroys the Trademaster, and when Gabe returns home, Claire has turned back into a young woman.